dPhish/Documentation/modules/drill/courses.md

 ![Drill-Phish courses content management!](../../assets/drill/courses/course_content_management.png "Drill-Phish courses content management")

+> [!NOTE]
+> The system allows to sort content by column headers by `Category` to help administrators organize and analyze content of course efficiently.

 1. ### Adding New Content

 To add new content to the course, select the **New Content** button.
 This action opens the content creation interface, where you will need to complete the following key fields: